-Effective December 9, 2014, MHF and the Administration created a demonstration program (the "MHF Demonstration Program") whereby MHF insures short term loans ("Short Term Loans") financed with proceeds from the sale of short term bonds (the "Short Term Bonds") issued under the Administration's multifamily Housing Revenue Bond Resolution ("HRB").
+Effective December 9, 2014, MHF and the Administration created a Demonstration program (the "MHF Demonstration Program") whereby MHF insures short term loans ("Short Term Loans") financed with proceeds from the sale of short term bonds (the "Short Term Bonds") issued under the Administration's multifamily Housing Revenue Bond Resolution ("HRB").
 The MHF Demonstration Program is an additional cost-effective option extended to borrowers for the provision of credit enhancement for Short Term Loans financed under HRB.
 Eligibility for the MHF Demonstration Program is limited to projects where the project would need to use more than 25% of its projected tax credit equity to cash collateralize a letter of credit ("LOC") that otherwise would be delivered to secure Short Term Bonds during construction, and the amount of the Short Term Loan (which equals the amount of the cash collateral account that would be required by a LOC provider) is greater than 25% of the projected tax credit equity.
 No borrower, including all related entities, may have Short Term Loans insured under the MHF Demonstration Program at any one time in excess of \$5 million.
 In addition, 25% of the projected amount of tax credit equity to be generated by a project must be contributed to the project at the closing of the Short Term Loan.
-MHF's obligations under the MHF Demonstration Program are backed only by (i) MHF's Unallocated Reserve and (ii) any excess revenue available under HRB.
-The aggregate amount of outstanding indebtedness to be insured under the MHF Demonstration Program may not exceed \$10 million from the MHF Unallocated Reserve plus any excess revenue available under HRB at any given time.
-Prior to formal implementation of the MHF Demonstration Program, two short term loans were underwritten using the MHF Demonstration Program criteria, and those short term loans have been transferred into the MHF Demonstration Program.
-As of June 30, 2017, all loans made under the Demonstration Program have paid off.
+MHF's obligations under the MHF Demonstration Program are backed only by MHF's Unallocated Reserve.
+The aggregate amount of outstanding indebtedness to be insured under the MHF Demonstration Program may not exceed \$10 million from the MHF Unallocated Reserve at any given time.
+There are no loans currently insured under this program.